Manmeet07/Manmeet07/README.md

 ### Hi there 👋

-My Name Is Manmeet Singh
+- 👨🏻 My Name Is Manmeet Singh

-Pursing B.Tech. in Information Technology From Guru Tegh Bahadur Institute of Technology.
+- 📚 B.Tech. in Information Technology From Guru Tegh Bahadur Institute of Technology.

 - 🌱 I’m currently learning Web Development
 - 💬 Ask me about Python,C,MySQL